1500 new meat, forestry, dairy workers could jet in

 "Without sufficient labour, companies cannot run their processing plants at the desired capacity."

-He said that led to fewer job opportunities in the provinces and longer waiting times for farmers to get livestock processed.
+She said that led to fewer job opportunities in the provinces and longer waiting times for farmers to get livestock processed.

 "That can have a flow-on impact for animal welfare, farmer wellbeing and the regional economy," Karapeeva said.

-He said with 12-14 weeks left to run this season, MBIE had better make sure it could grant these visas as soon as possible.
+She said with 12-14 weeks left to run this season, MBIE had better make sure it could grant these visas as soon as possible.

 The Omicron outbreak has ravaged some meat processing plants, causing low operating capacity and processing delays.